Growing up in North Idaho, we never imagined that one day we’d observe Veterans Day in Switzerland.

-To those in Britain, Australia, Canada and much of the Commonwealth, the day is still known as Armistice or Remembrance Day, when it’s common to wear a red poppy honoring those who have died in service to their country.
+To those in Britain, Australia, Canada and much of the Commonwealth, the day is still known as Armistice or Remembrance Day.
+It’s common to wear a red poppy honoring those who have died in service to their country.
 The day is a holiday honoring those who’ve served in the military, a day to remember the sacrifices they – and their families – have made.

-As the day was approaching, I spent a fair part of the last week reading about World War II and reminiscing about a trip Trav and I took with his family to Hawaii shortly before we moved to Switzerland.
-A family vacation planned by my mother-in-law, we toured the USS Bowfin submarine on Oahu, visited the sites at Pearl Harbor, and took a boat tour out to see the shattered hull of the USS Arizona where she rests in a watery grave just 40 feet below the surface.
+We took a boat tour out to see the shattered remains of the Arizona where she rests in a watery grave just 40 feet below the surface.
 The battleship was one of the many ships bombed by the Japanese at Pearl Harbor in 1941.
-It was the catalyst that would draw the US into the war.
+It was the catalyst that ultimately drew the US into the war.

-Several days after visiting Pearl Harbor, our two rental vans full of 14 – FOURTEEN! – family members spent the better part of an afternoon adventuring up narrow, rutted dirt roads in search of the old “homestead.”
+Several days after visiting Pearl Harbor, our two rental vans full of 14 – FOURTEEN! – family members spent the better part of an afternoon adventuring up narrow, rutted dirt roads in search of ye oldhomestead.

 Trav’s family immigrated to Hawaii in the not-so distant past, and his grandparents called the island home for decades.
 He still has family there.